data-centric-biodesign-tig/data-centric-biodesign-tig.github.io/_projects/2_talk.md

 related_publications: false
 ---

-We are pleased to confirm that [Dr. Luisa Cutillo](https://eps.leeds.ac.uk/maths/staff/5526/dr-luisa-cutillo) will be presenting at our next seminar on **Tuesday, December 3rd**.
+We are pleased to confirm that [Dr. Luisa Cutillo](https://eps.leeds.ac.uk/maths/staff/5526/dr-luisa-cutillo) will be presenting on **Tuesday, December 3rd**.

 ##### Title: “Gaussian Graphical Models for Multi-Omics Analysis with GmGM”
 ##### Abstract: